BeardedYeti/Algorithms/README.md

 # Algorithms
-Algorithms that I've figured out
+Javascript Algorithms that I've figured out.
+These were challenges as part of FreeCodeCamp.